SSR: Enhancing Depth Perception in Vision-Language Models via Rationale-Guided Spatial Reasoning: Experimentation

 To generate visual-language reasoning data enriched with spatial information, we follow a multi-step process, as shown in Figure~\ref{fig:data}.
 First, we extract depth estimations from raw images using Depth Pro \cite{bochkovskiy2025depth}.
 For the LLaVA-CoT \cite{DBLP:journals/corr/abs-2411-10440} source, this is the only preprocessing step performed.
 Second, for datasets such as VoCoT \cite{DBLP:journals/corr/abs-2405-16919} and SpatialQA \cite{DBLP:journals/corr/abs-2406-13642}, we refine long-form conversations by extracting concise, one-turn question-answer pairs.
 Third, we leverage SpatialRGPT \cite{DBLP:conf/nips/ChengYFGYK0L24} to comprehensively mine precise spatial attributes within images, such as object size, distance, and relative positioning, based on intermediate reasoning steps, including bounding box annotations from Visual-CoT \cite{DBLP:conf/nips/ShaoQ0SZW0024} and VoCoT \cite{DBLP:journals/corr/abs-2405-16919}.
 Finally, we employ GPT-4o \cite{DBLP:journals/corr/abs-2410-21276} to integrate all extracted information, generating detailed reasoning processes that enhance spatial understanding.
 Notably, we also incorporate cache pools and perform sampling quality checks within iterative loops to ensure the high quality of the generated data.
+Specifically, similar to the quality-assessment protocol shown in Table~\ref{tab:dataset}, we randomly draw 10\% of the cached samples and evaluate VQA accuracy both with and without their generated rationales.
+Rationales that improve accuracy are retained and incorporated into the final \dataset dataset; those that degrade performance are discarded, and the all samples in cache are re-submitted for re-annotation.
 Overall, we compile approximately 1.2 million preprocessed data samples into \dataset dataset.
 Figure~\ref{fig:data_sample} illustrates several data samples from the \dataset dataset.
 Each data instance within \dataset comprises the original image, an associated question-answer pair, the corresponding estimated depth information, and a rationale.
 The rationale incorporates fundamental reasoning steps used in question-answering tasks and provides detailed spatial reasoning to support accurate answer generation.

 To evaluate the quality of \dataset, we conducted an assessment based on the performance of the Qwen2.5-VL-7B-Instruct \cite{bai2025qwen25vltechnicalreport} on the VQA task.
 This evaluation was carried out on a randomly selected subset comprising approximately 1\% of the full dataset, corresponding roughly to 10k samples.
 Performance metrics include accuracy as well as a quantitative score ranging from 0 to 5, both are produced using the LLM-Assistant powered by the Qwen2.5-14B-Instruct-1M \cite{DBLP:journals/corr/abs-2412-15115, DBLP:journals/corr/abs-2501-15383}.
 Further methodological details regarding the evaluation process are described in Appendix~\ref{sec:llm_eval}.
 As presented in Table~\ref{tab:data_quality}, responses generated with intermediate rationales demonstrate an accuracy improvement of more than 10\% compared to direct question-answering.
 This finding indicates that the intermediate reasoning rationales annotated in our dataset are of high quality and effectively enhance the question-answering performance of VLMs.